ben-xo/sslscrobbler/README.txt

   You should install PHP 5.3 and Growl.
 You must reboot after installing these, even if it doesn't ask!

+  You can download and install PHP 5.3 from http://windows.php.net/download/ (You probably want the 'Installer' nearest the top of the page, unless you know better.)

   I strongly suggest you make the following change to your php.ini file (which can usually be found in C:\Program Files\PHP).
 Open the file in Notepad, and then find the line which says...